techbone/Full-fish-farm-IOT/README.md

 ### Code Style

-- Use TypeScript for type safety
+- Use JavaScript for development
 - Follow React best practices
 - Use Tailwind CSS for styling
 - Add comments for complex logic